william-hula/acom/www/info.md

     -   why naming assessments? (brief, high correlations to overall severity, discourse…etc)
 -   what you don’t get from CAT + PNT (error stuff)
--   other details about where the current CAT + PNT reserach stands
+-   other details about where the current CAT + PNT researach stands
 -   how to leave feedback, report issues or ask questions (ideally github issues but also contact info)
 -   privacy/security (nothing stored)
 -   how to cite the app?
--   license info?
+-   license info/credits?
+    -   MRRI
+    -   MAPPD
+    -   Roach 1996
+    -   Mirman 2010
+    -   Walker 2012
 -   link to pre-print of publication

-**Initial text from Alex:**
+**Some initial text from Alex:**

 This shiny application provides a simple user interface that provides various options for delivering the Philadelphia Naming Test (PNT; Roach